Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-10-feature-ranking_methods.md

 - Accelerates **root-cause investigations** and reduces the effort required for manual data exploration.
 - Enables the development of more accurate reduced-order models for calibration and optimization activities.
 - Provides a data-driven and objective framework for feature prioritization across diverse vehicle testing applications.
+- It is worth rewriting "The **use-cases are immense and the value it add in terms of the Quality/Cost/Time (QCT) benefits is incredible**."

 Ultimately, this methodology transforms high-dimensional vehicle test data into actionable engineering knowledge, allowing calibration teams to focus on the variables that matter most and achieve performance, thermal, drivability targets more efficiently and reliably.